Custom questions

 Custom questions add flexibility to your survey by allowing you to include additional questions to the standard Zappi questionnaire.

-These questions can be asked to respondents during the survey before and after they have been exposed to the stimuli.
-As its name reveals, they can be customized to fit specific requirements.
-Let's say you're testing a new flavor for your tea brand containing cinnamon.
-You could ask your audience how often they consume that ingredient on a weekly basis, how many of these types of products they purchase during the holidays, etc.
+You can add these questions before and after they have been exposed to the stimuli.
+Let's say you're testing a new seasonal cinnamon flavor for your tea brand.
+You could ask your audience how often they choose cinnamon as a flavor on a weekly basis or how many of these types of products they purchase during the holidays.

-• Pre-Exposure custom questions are asked after the audience questions, but before a respondent is exposed to your stimuli.
-These are best used as filtering questions.
+- Pre-Exposure custom questions come before a respondent is exposed to your stimuli.
+Use these to be respondent focused, filtering questions.

-• Post-Exposure custom questions are asked at the end of the Zappi questionnaire, once respondents have been exposed to your stimuli.
-These can be used to gather additional data on your stimuli.
+- Post-Exposure custom questions come after the respondents have been exposed to your stimuli.
+You can use these to gather additional data on your stimuli.

 Adding custom questions to your project

-1. Click on ”add a custom question here” to create a new custom question or add an existing one from the library (see example below).
+1. Click on ”add a custom question here” to create a new custom question or add an existing one from the library.

-2.1 To create a new custom question, pick the first option, and then select the type of question you'd like to add.
-After clicking "add question" a new screen will pop up for you to configure that question.
+2 To create a new custom question, pick the first option, and then select the type of question you'd like to add.
+Click ‘Add question’ to begin configuring your custom question.

-2.2 If you'd like to add an existing custom question from the library instead, select the second option, and scroll through the menu on the left-hand side of the screen to see the questions that are available.
+3. If you'd like to add an existing custom question instead, select the second option, and search or scroll through the menu to see the questions that are available.
+Select one, then click ‘Add question’.

 Types of custom questions

-1. Single choice: a question followed by a list of answers, of which respondents are only allowed to choose one answer option (see example below).
+- Single choice: a question followed by a list of answers, of which respondents are only allowed to choose one answer option.
+You can randomize the answers for each respondent.
+Click the lock icon if you would like to keep certain answers in their specific place while randomizing the rest.

-2. Multi choice: a question where respondents are allowed to select as many answering options as they see fit from the ones provided.
-We recommend limiting your answering options to 10 in the survey as a best practice.
+- Multi choice: This is a question where respondents are allowed to select as many options as they see fit from the ones provided.
+We recommend limiting your options to 10 in the survey as a best practice.
+You can choose to randomize the options the same way as the single choice question.

-5. Grid: this question allows you to set up a grid format with columns and rows. common use cases for this question are agreement scales for multiple stimuli or statements.
+- Grid: this question allows you to set up a grid format with columns and rows.
+Common use cases for this question are agreement scales for multiple stimuli or statements.
+Just like the single and multiple choice questions, you can choose to randomize the options in the rows.